cscart/docs/en/cscart_addons/addons/affiliate/index.rst

 Creating banners
 ================

     One of the most popular ways to advertise a store using affiliates is banners.
-The "Affiliate and Referral" add-on allows to create text banners, graphic banners and product banners.
+The "Affiliate PRO" add-on allows to create text banners, graphic banners and product banners.

     .. image:: img/banners_affiliate.jpg